5 Minute Fluffy Marshmallow Frosting

 Marshmallow fluff is a spreadable cream that is made with sugar, water, corn syrup, and vanilla extract.
 You can find it in the baking aisle of most grocery stores or online.

 All you’ll need to do is add everything to a stand mixer, and whip it up until creamy and fluffy!
-And if you like this buttercream recipe, you can try making strawberry buttercream, lemon buttercream, raspberry buttercream, or a rich coffee buttercream to top your favorite desserts!
+If you like you trying different frostings, check out strawberry buttercream, lemon buttercream, raspberry buttercream, or my most popular coffee buttercream to top your favorite desserts!

 Why you’ll love this recipe